ConnorCallison/Alma-Bursar-Conversion/README.md

 # Setup:
   - Download the Data Conversion Script.
+  - Open the script in your favorite editor and:
+    - Change email addresses where `humboldt.edu` is present.
+    - Change SMTP server hostname.
+    - (View Script Edits in Screenshot section below)
   - Identify the server that will be receiving the XML file from Alma.
   - On this server, create a user: `alma`
   - In this user's home directory, create the following folder structure: